rootwork/GET/README.md

 `gulp` or `npm start`

 After the site is built, your default web browser will open with the index file and automatically reload whenever project files change.
+(If you don't want a browser to open automatically, use `gulp --noop`.)

 ## 🚚 Production